protea-earth/carbon_footprint/README.md

 Here are some ways you can get more involved:

 * register an account @ [Protea.Earth](http://protea.earth), a social network community designed to reduce your carbon footprint.
-* learn more about voice computing and buy the [Voice Computing in Python](https://github.com/jim-schwoebel/voicebook) textbook.
-* be mentored by someone on our team @ [NeuroLex](https://neurolex.ai) through the [Innovation Fellows Program](http://neurolex.ai/research).
-* give some feedback on this repository by opening up a [GitHub issue](https://github.com/jim-schwoebel/carbon_footprint/issues).
+* give some feedback on this repository by opening up a [GitHub issue](https://github.com/protea-earth/carbon_footprint//issues).
 * send me an email @ jim@protea.earth; I'm always interested to chat about voice computing and/or climate change!

 ## References